by Joe Jamieson

 Then how did it work day to day?

 We saw a different branch of dentistry every day.
-One day we’d see restorative dentistry — fillings, root canals, that sort of stuff.
-Then another day we’d be with the orthodontist — braces, moulds and that kind of thing.
-We also spent time with the MaxFax surgeon where we’d see oral surgeries and more head and neck dentistry.
+One day, we’d see restorative dentistry — fillings, root canals, that sort of stuff.
+Then, another day, we’d be with the orthodontist — braces, moulds and that kind of thing.
+We also spent time with the MaxFax surgeon, seeing oral surgeries and more head and neck dentistry.

 It was what I’d describe as textbook conditions.
 But I mean that in the sense that they were the kind of thing that you only saw in textbooks.

-It was amazing as an undergraduate to see these things in real life as opposed to just reading about it in a book.
+It was amazing as an undergraduate to see these things in real life instead of just reading about it in a book.
 You can’t put a price on an experience like that.

-Other big differences were in the hygiene and sterilisation protocols and how the rooms themselves were set up.
-It was all so different.
+Other big differences were the hygiene and sterilisation protocols and the layout of the rooms.

 It made me realise that I wanted to get to that level.